 When the awakening is too early, we must consider that the individual may be going through episodes of the depression issue.

 But before mentioning this, it should be borne in mind that a deficit in neurotransmitters can cause a true alteration of the nervous system.
-Two neurotransmitters in particular are very important: the dopamine secreted in the morning and the serotonin (precursor of melatoonin) secreted at the end of the day.
+Two neurotransmitters, in particular, are very important: the dopamine secreted in the morning and the serotonin (precursor of melatonin) secreted at the end of the day.

 To increase the levels of dopamine in your body, you should avoid eating carbohydrates at breakfast and increase protein intake to nourish the brain: egg, ham, etc. Another option is the consumption of dietary supplements of tyrosine (the amino acid precursor of dopamine).